Inspired by David Lebowitz’s idea of Radish Leaf Pesto I made a pesto out of radish sprouts. They are generally more available or easily grown.

-Notes on Technique
+Notes on Recipe

 With a food processor, this is a very simple technique.
 Grind the ingredients and drizzle the olive oil in slowly.
+This simple preparation lends itself well to fresh pasta, but dried is fine.

 Not a subtle taste.